Single-molecule orientation localization microscopy II: a performance comparison: Orientation localization performance under practical imaging conditions

 \section{Orientation localization performance under practical imaging conditions}

 In biological imaging, the refractive index (RI) of the medium surrounding the fluorescent molecules of interest is often different from the designed immersion medium of the objective lens itself.
-If the objective lens's numerical aperture (NA) is smaller than or equal to the sample RI, the typical dipole emission pattern is observed at the BFP [\cref{fig:5}(a,b)].
+These effects must be carefully calibrated since model mismatch likely creates significant biases in the orientation-position measurement \cite{Petrov2020}.
+If the objective lens's numerical aperture (NA) is smaller than or equal to the sample RI or the fluorophores are far away from the RI interface, then the typical dipole emission pattern is observed at the BFP [\cref{fig:5}(a,b)].
+The resulting orientation-position precisions will exhibit trends similar to those in \cref{fig:3,fig:4}.
 However, when the NA of the objective lens is greater than the sample RI and the fluorophores are near the RI interface, supercritical light is captured by the objective lens, resulting in very different optical fields at the BFP \cite{Ruckstuhl2000,axelrod2012fluorescence}.
 For molecules located at the interface between a sample with RI equal to that of water (1.33) and the objective's immersion medium, the supercritical light ring [\cref{fig:5}(c,d)] contains a non-uniform phase pattern at the BFP, thereby breaking the degeneracy for measuring the out-of-plane moments $m_{xz}$ and $m_{yz}$ for in-focus emitters.
 Further, defocusing in the $+z$ direction no longer produces PSFs degenerate with defocusing in the $-z$ direction.
 Therefore, axial localization precision for molecules close to the focal plane is also greatly improved.